T3DocumentationStarter/Public-Info-055/Documentation/Administration/Index.rst

 .. note::
-   In case you are updating from a version smaller than 8.3.6 the content from your web site might suddenly show bigger margins on to and bottom from each grid element content element.
-To get the original appearance you might change the frame setting for the related content element to use 'no frame'.
+   In case you are updating from a version smaller than 8.3.6 the content from your web site might suddenly show bigger margins on top and bottom from each grid content element.
+To get the original appearance the frame setting for related content element might be changed to use 'no frame'.

    .. figure:: ../Images/Administration/Admin_GridelementsRendering_NoFrame.jpg
       :alt: Frame property from content element